• Skip to primary navigation

 • Add the rinsed jasmine rice, water, and avocado oil to the metal insert in the Instant Pot.

-• Put the lid on the instant pot and set to low pressure for 15 minutes.
+• Put the lid on the instant pot and set to high pressure for 7 minutes.
 Make sure to close the valve to "sealing" at the top.

-• After the instant pot is done cooking, allow the pressure to naturally release (this takes about 15 minutes).
+• After the instant pot is done cooking, allow the pressure to naturally release for 5 minutes, then do a quick release.

 • Fluff the rice with a fork and allow to sit for 1-2 minutes after cooking to absorb excess liquid.